Vancouver is famous for its farmers markets where people can buy local and organic fruits and vegetables, handcrafted art and homemade goods.

 The Surrey Urban Farmers Market takes place on Saturdays from 10 am to 2 pm from early June to early October in the plaza outside Surrey City Hall at 13450 104th Avenue in Surrey.
 It’s a fairly small market with live music most weeks and only 20 or so vendors.

 This market ran from June 8th to October 5th in 2019.
-In 2020 it plans to run from May until October, but with exact dates to be confirmed.
+In 2020 it planned to run from May until October, but in the end operated just online.

 Trout Lake Farmers Market

 The Trout Lake Farmers Market is one of the largest farmers markets in Metro Vancouver, and one of our favourites because of its size and location.
 It takes place on Saturdays from 9 am to 2 pm from mid-May to mid-October at John Hendry Park in Vancouver near the intersection of Lakeview Drive and 13th Avenue.

 The 2020 season runs May 2nd to October 24th.

 TIP: Combine your visit to the Trout Lake Farmers Market with a picnic in the park and a stroll around the lake.
 And if you have kids, there’s a nice sandy beach and good children’s play area on the far side of the lake, just a short walk away.